 The Ridgeway passes through two distinctive landscapes; the open downland of the west within the North Wessex Downs Area of Outstanding Natural Beauty and the more gentle and wooded countryside of the Chilterns Area of Outstanding Natural Beauty in the east.

-Visit our News Page for the latest interesting and exciting news on The Ridgeway National Trail.
+Visit our News Page for the latest interesting and exciting news on the Ridgeway.

 Take a look at our Events calendar to find details of the enjoyable events that are taking place along the Trail.
 Event organisers holding events on The Ridgeway can add their event to the calendar.